MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 + **Returns:** The status of the batch execution.<br>&nbsp;

 **Example:**
-In this example, we monitor return partial results every three seconds until the batch execution fails or completes.
+In this example, we return partial results every three seconds until the batch execution fails or completes.
 Then, we return results for a given index row returned as an array.
 ```R
 batchRes <- NULL
 while(TRUE) {